cabaletta/baritone/SETUP.md

 Not always completely up to date with latest features.

-The forge release (currently `baritone-forge-1.1.0.jar`) can simply be added as a Forge mod.
-However, it is not fully compatible with the latest version of Forge. `freeLook` was broken in Forge 14.23.4.2744.
-You should use Forge 14.23.4.2743 or **older** with Baritone.
-Newer versions of Forge "work", sort of, but Baritone's movement becomes unreliable and `freeLook` must be off.
+The forge release (currently `baritone-forge-1.1.3.jar`) can simply be added as a Forge mod.

+Previously (Baritone v1.1.2 and below), it was not fully compatible with the latest version of Forge. `freeLook` was broken in Forge 14.23.4.2744.
+Forge 14.23.4.2743 or **older** worked with Baritone v1.1.2 and lower.
+Newer versions of Forge "worked", sort of, but Baritone's movement became unreliable and `freeLook` must be off.

 ## Build it yourself
 - Clone or download Baritone